WilliamJohnsonJr/zombiedefense/Readme.md

 About: Great mossberg 500 or 590 pump shotgun fire and pump sound effect. great for movie or video game.
 Uploaded: 01.13.16 | License: Attribution 3.0 (<https://creativecommons.org/licenses/by/3.0/>); no changes were made to the original file. | Recorded by RA The Sun God | File Size: 1.31 MB | Downloads: 47170
 4.31 out of 5 with 49 user reviews

+Requires Node 6.17.1 to build (LTS Boron)

+Run `npm install` to install all dependencies.
+Run `gulp start` to start local development.
+Run `gulp build` to create a build in the app folder.
+Run `surge` using the surge-cli to deploy the app folder to a Surge site.